 Pink Lemonade, a vibrant addition to Richmond, breathes new life into the former rental car yard near Richmond station.
 This summer hotspot offers an oasis in the heart of the inner city, with its outdoor beer garden adorned with converted shipping containers, palm trees, and fairy lights.
 Colorful murals by Juzpop add to the lively atmosphere, creating an ideal setting for enjoying cocktails after work or on the weekend.

-Melbourne Neighbourhood Guide: Lygon Street, Carlton
+Interested in more Melbourne Neighbourhoods?
+Check out this post Melbourne Neighbourhood Guide: Lygon Street, Carlton |

 Arts and Culture